 In insurance defense, the tripartite relationship between insurer, insured, and attorney involves balancing duties to the insured while adhering to the insurer’s control over the defense.
 The way this relationship is interpreted varies by state:

-• Alabama: Both the insurer and insured are considered clients, potentially complicating matters when their interests conflict [Mitchum v.
+- Alabama: Both the insurer and insured are considered clients, potentially complicating matters when their interests conflict [Mitchum v.
 Hudgens, 533 So.2d 194, 198 (Ala.
 1988)].

-• Arizona: The primary client can be either the insurer or insured, depending on the situation, giving flexibility but requiring careful navigation [Paradigm Ins.
+- Arizona: The primary client can be either the insurer or insured, depending on the situation, giving flexibility but requiring careful navigation [Paradigm Ins.
 Co. v.
 Langerman Law Offices, 24 P.3d 593, 602 (Ariz.
 2001)].

-Texas: The insured is seen as the sole client, simplifying the relationship but adding responsibility for communicating with the insurer [Safeway Managing General Agency, Inc. v.
+- Texas: The insured is seen as the sole client, simplifying the relationship but adding responsibility for communicating with the insurer [Safeway Managing General Agency, Inc. v.
 Clark & Gamble, 985 S.W.2d 166, 168 (Tex.App.-San Antonio 1998)].

 Understanding these local distinctions is critical for navigating the responsibilities and conflicts inherent in insurance defense work.
 Modern LPMS solutions offer features designed to navigate these complex relationships.
-For instance, advanced matter management dashboards can provide a bird’s eye view of financials, activity, and progress on each case, helping you keep track of the various aspects of your matters.
+For instance, advanced matter management dashboards can provide a bird’s eye view of financials, activity, and progress in each case, helping you keep track of the various aspects of your matters.
 CARET Legal’s matter management feature, for example, allows you to customize matter views and share them with other users, enhancing collaboration and oversight in complex insurance defense cases.

 Navigating Ethical Dilemmas in Insurance Defense